Ashkon Software LLC

 Arbitrage: Stock Trader Glossary

-Arbitrage is the practice of taking advantage of price differences in the same asset or security across different markets.
-As you mentioned, this involves buying the asset at a lower price on one market and then immediately selling it for a higher price on another market, earning a profit from the price difference.
+Arbitrage is the practice of capitalizing on price differences in the same asset or security across different markets, involving the purchase of the asset at a lower price in one market and its immediate sale at a higher price in another, thereby securing a profit from the price disparity.
+This practice is not limited to securities but can also be applied to commodities, currencies, and derivatives, making it a versatile strategy in financial markets.

 Enough talking, here is an example.
 Let's say Company A is trading at $50 per share on the New York Stock Exchange (NYSE) and trading at €45 per share on the Frankfurt Stock Exchange (FWB), with an exchange rate of $1.25 per euro.